foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD06-Extending-the-Actor-class.md

   }
 ```

 First, we're making a few convenience variables related to the actor.
-Those are `actorData`, `data`, and `flags`.
-These are optional, but without them you'll write out long variables like `this.data.data.abilities.value`.
+Those are `actorData`, `systemData`, and `flags`.
+These are optional, but without them you'll write out long variables like `this.system.abilities.value`.
 For the `flags` line in particular, we're setting it to either the actor's `boilerplate` flags, if any, or an empty object otherwise.
 If you have unreliable data that may or may not exist, it's always a good idea to have a fallback similar to that.

-> **What's up with `data.data`?**
-> Some data is always part of the Actor document regardless of system, like `name` and is accessible at `actor.data.name`, while your system's unique properties are stored in a nested data property, such as `actor.data.data.abilities.str`.
-Why is `data.data` doubled up like that?
-Essentially, you can access your custom properties in the `data` getter of the `actor` object, and within that, you can use `_source` get to the original, unmodified data or `data` to access the data after modifications (like Active Effects) have been applied.
->
+> **Flags 101**
-> The main thing to keep in mind is that you'll _usually_ want to access your properties at `actor.data.data.myAttributeName` if you're working directly with the Actor document object.
+> Flags are a namespaced record of key-value pairs.
+As a system developer, you don't usually need to interact with them - you have full control over the `system` property - but occasionally it makes sense to put something there.
+The full path will look like `actor.flags.boilerplate.flagKey: flagValue`, which can be accessed with the method `actor.getFlag("boilerplate", "flagKey")`
+> The flags object is namespaced by package ID - so where this tutorial says `flags.boilerplate`, you should replace `boilerplate` with whatever you change the ID of your system to.
+The core software uses `flags.core` for its flags, such as to store which sheet a document uses (e.g. if there's multiple character sheets available).
+Modules your users install can use their own IDs to store data if they need to store information not tracked by your `template.json`.
 {.is-info}

 Second, we're running custom methods for `this._prepareCharacterData(actorData);` and `this._prepareNpcData(actorData);`.
 Because we've named them with an underscore as a prefix, we're also signifying to any modules that extend our system that these methods are internal and generally shouldn't be overridden.

 If you have large amounts of data that get calculated or derived, it's helpful to break them out into additional methods to keep things organized.

+> If you implement a system data model, you can use their `prepareDerivedData()` methods in place of these next two type-specific data preparation methods.
+{.is-info}

 ### _prepareCharacterData()